This post is also available in: Español (Spanish)

 No, you don't come to Rome for the gay scene but since you're coming anyways, you might as well check out a few of these gay specific and gay friendly venues and attractions.
 And for those really looking to explore a thriving Italian gay scene, you're better off heading to Milan which has the most developed gay scene in the country – though still small compared to other destinations like London, Paris, Berlin, Madrid or Barcelona.

 Rome is one of those cities that has so much history and sites to visit that you can never see it all.
 There are many nice neighborhoods in Rome to stay including Trastevere, Monti and Celio.
 The area near Rome’s Termini station is a bit more grungy than some neighborhoods but it’s central and much less expensive than other areas.
+However, Rome is quite affordable in general.
 There is not really any gay neighborhood in Rome but there is a small gay street (literary called “Gay Street” which opened in 2007) just beside the Colosseum where you can find a few gay bars, restaurants and hotels.

 Table of Contents

 1. Transportation & Airport Transfer